MohinishTeja/servvify/README.md

   <h1 align="center">Servvify</h1>

   <p align="center">
-    Decentralised rewards and payments application for all Users
+    Decentralised rewards and payments application for all by government.
     <br />
     <a href="https://github.com/MohinishTeja/servvify"><strong>Explore the docs »</strong></a>
     <br />